sociomantic-tsunami/beaver/README.md

-The `[OPTIONS]` are forwarded directly to the [codecov-bash](https://github.com/codecov/codecov-bash), but this script will run in a confined docker instance where only the coverage reports are available, plus the original source code as it was in Git (not the, possibly dirtly, build workspace).
+The `[OPTIONS]` are forwarded directly to the [codecov-bash](https://github.com/codecov/codecov-bash), but this script will run in a confined docker instance where only the coverage reports are available, plus the original source code as it was in Git (not the, possibly dirty, build workspace).

 The docker images used to run the codecov script is determined by the standard